satellite-image-deep-learning/techniques/README.md

 * [godal](https://github.com/airbusgeo/godal) -> golang wrapper for GDAL
 * [Write rasterio to xarray](https://github.com/robintw/XArrayAndRasterio/blob/master/rasterio_to_xarray.py)

-## Python low level numerical & data manipulation
+## Python low level numerical & data formats
-* [Dask](https://docs.dask.org/en/latest/) works with your favorite PyData libraries to provide performance at scale for the tools you love -> checkout [Read and manipulate tiled GeoTIFF datasets](https://examples.dask.org/applications/satellite-imagery-geotiff.html#) and [accelerating-science-dask](https://coiled.io/blog/accelerating-science-dask-gentemann/).
-[Coiled](https://coiled.io) is a managed Dask service.
 * [xarray](http://xarray.pydata.org/en/stable/) -> N-D labeled arrays and datasets.
 Read [Handling multi-temporal satellite images with Xarray](https://medium.com/@bonnefond.virginie/handling-multi-temporal-satellite-images-with-xarray-30d142d3391).
 Checkout [xarray_leaflet](https://github.com/davidbrochart/xarray_leaflet) for tiled map plotting
 * [xarray-spatial](https://github.com/makepath/xarray-spatial) -> Fast, Accurate Python library for Raster Operations.
 Implements algorithms using Numba and Dask, free of GDAL
 * [Geowombat](https://geowombat.readthedocs.io/) -> geo-utilities applied to air- and space-borne imagery, uses Rasterio, Xarray and Dask for I/O and distributed computing with named coordinates
 * [NumpyTiles](https://github.com/planetlabs/numpytiles-spec) -> a specification for providing multiband full-bit depth raster data in the browser
 * [Zarr](https://zarr.readthedocs.io/en/stable/) -> Zarr is a format for the storage of chunked, compressed, N-dimensional arrays.
 Zarr depends on NumPy

+## Python image handling and manipulation
+* [Pillow is the Python Imaging Library](https://pillow.readthedocs.io/en/stable/) -> this will be your go-to package for image manipulation in python
+* [opencv-python](https://github.com/opencv/opencv-python) is pre-built CPU-only OpenCV packages for Python
+* [kornia](https://github.com/kornia/kornia) is a differentiable computer vision library for PyTorch, like openCV but on the GPU.
+Perform image transformations, epipolar geometry, depth estimation, and low-level image processing such as filtering and edge detection that operate directly on tensors.
+* [tifffile](https://github.com/cgohlke/tifffile) -> Read and write TIFF files
+* [xtiff](https://github.com/BodenmillerGroup/xtiff) -> A small Python 3 library for writing multi-channel TIFF stacks
+* [geotiff](https://github.com/Open-Source-Agriculture/geotiff) -> A noGDAL tool for reading and writing geotiff files
+* [image_slicer](https://github.com/samdobson/image_slicer) -> Split images into tiles.
+Join the tiles back together.
+* [tiler](https://github.com/nuno-faria/tiler) -> split images into tiles and merge tiles into a large image

 ## Python general utilities
-* [gcsts for google cloud storage sile-system](https://github.com/dask/gcsfs) -> Pythonic file-system interface for Google Cloud Storage
 * [satpy](https://github.com/pytroll/satpy) - a python library for reading and manipulating meteorological remote sensing data and writing it to various image and data file formats
-* [geemap](https://github.com/giswqs/geemap): A Python package for interactive mapping with Google Earth Engine, ipyleaflet, and ipywidgets.
-See the [Landsat timelapse example](https://github.com/giswqs/geemap/blob/master/examples/notebooks/27_timelapse_app.ipynb)
 * [WaterDetect](https://github.com/cordmaur/WaterDetect) -> an end-to-end algorithm to generate open water cover mask, specially conceived for L2A Sentinel 2 imagery.
 It can also be used for Landsat 8 images and for other multispectral clustering/segmentation tasks.
 * [DeepHyperX](https://github.com/eecn/Hyperspectral-Classification) -> A Python/pytorch tool to perform deep learning experiments on various hyperspectral datasets.
 * [landsat_ingestor](https://github.com/landsat-pds/landsat_ingestor) -> Scripts and other artifacts for landsat data ingestion into Amazon public hosting